-Loss of Key Contracts
+Loss of Customer Contracts

-The Company's ten largest customers accounted for approximately 89% of 2013 revenues of the Company and the Company's top two customers each accounted for over 10% of the Company's 2013 revenues.
-The loss of any one of these significant contracts of the Company would cause immediate disruption and would adversely affect the Company's revenues.
-Any such loss of a significant contract would have an adverse effect on the results of operations of the Company and there is no assurance that the Company would be able to replace the loss of any significant contract with another customer on terms as favourable as the Company's existing contracts.
+The Company's ten largest customers accounted for approximately 67% of 2014 revenues of the Company and the Company's top two customers each accounted for over 10% of the Company's 2014 revenues.
+The loss of any one of these contracts of the Company would cause immediate disruption and would adversely affect the Company's revenues.
+Any such loss could have a material adverse effect on the results of operations of the Company and there is no assurance that the Company would be able to replace such loss with another customer on terms as favourable as the Company's existing contracts.
 If the Company's relationship with its customers or the financial health of the customers were to be negatively affected, the Company's financial results could suffer.